-Ralph van Roosmalen calls himself an “innovative Agile enabler” and is the CEO of both Agile Strides and Management 3.0.
-At the time of this interview, he was managing teams in The Netherlands, US, and Romania.
-He is a big proponent of treating teams fairly and equally.
+RALPH VAN ROOSMALEN calls himself an “innovative Agile enabler.”
+He is the CEO of both Agile Strides, a coaching and consultancy firm (https://agilestrides.com) and Management 3.0, a movement of innovation, leadership, and management (https://management30.com).
+At the time of this interview, he was managing teams in the Netherlands, Romania, and the United States.
+He is a staunch advocate of treating teams fairly and equally.

 Podcast production by Podcast Monster